 As anyone who has ever entered a classroom is well aware, the biggest challenge we face is that of classroom management.
 What makes it even harder is that because our students change every year, our classroom management system may need to be adjusted as well.
-My experience hasn’t been much different, but I did find a few components that I liked to use and worked with most of my groups– even some of my middle school groups.
+My experience hasn’t been much different, but over the years, I have found a few components I like to use and that have worked with most of my student groups– even some of my middle school groups.

 Here’s how it works: